matijakolaric-com/django-music-publisher/docs/manual_works.rst

 Recordings (With Recording Artists and Record Labels)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Since version 19.7, Django Music Publisher has full CWR 3.0 compatibility, except that id does not allow for recordings based on multiple works (medleys).
+Since version 19.7, Django-Music-Publisher has full CWR 3.0 compatibility, except that id does not allow for recordings based on multiple works (medleys).
 This means that data about recordings is now quite complex and detailed.

 Please note that, although there is a separate set of views for :doc:`recordings <manual_recordings>`, it is recommended to edit them here.